nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 Details on Security Server user roles and associated access controls are described in section 15 Security Server Roles.

 In X-Road, access control starts by denying all access by default.
 Access will not be allowed to all roles if a new resource is added and authorisation is somehow configured incorrectly.

+### 7.3 Minimum Supported Client Security Server Version

+To increase the security of the X-Road ecosystem, it is recommended to limit the minimum version of the client Security Server that is allowed to access a service.
+Service providers can configure a minimum client Security Server version that's required to consume their services.
+For details, refer to [UG-SEC](#Ref_UG-SEC) section 4.1.

 ## 8 Input Validation